bagisto/bagisto-headless-doc/src/bagisto-native/concepts-architecture/web-native-communication-flow.md

-# Web ↔ Native Communication Flow 🔁
+# Web to Native Communication Flow

-**Summary:** This document explains how Bagisto Native uses an event-driven bridge (Hotwire + Stimulus + native bridge) to enable safe, decoupled two-way communication between a web app and a native mobile app.
+This document explains how Bagisto Native uses an event-driven bridge (Hotwire + Stimulus + native bridge) to enable safe, decoupled two-way communication between a web app and a native mobile app.

 It includes diagrams, code examples, event names, and a quick integration checklist.

 ---